Last Updated on Samuel Franklinby

 Level 80 – 90

-The Afterlands option above is still applicable at this level range given its a theme dungeon so the level of the monsters within are linked to your level.
-For training options players start to explore more of the Maple World with locations based in Edelstein and El Nath.
+The Afterlands option above is still applicable at this level range given its a theme dungeon so the level of the monsters within it are linked to your level.
+For training options players can start to explore more of the Maple World with locations based in Edelstein and El Nath.